mzguntalan/neptune/README.md

 **paused** to make time for other things.
 The abstraction is done at (`Neptune.Core.Program`).
 Will resume soon.

+Everything would be abstracted as a `Program`, and so functions can receive and output `Program`s which can then be compiled to `jaxpr` or others - which means this becomes very flexible.

 ## Demo

 [Because of heavy early development, the demo would probably be outdated very quickly]